yohasebe/openai-chat-api-workflow/README.md

 **Record Voice Audio and Transcribe**

-You can record voice audio and send it to the Workflow for transcription using the Whisper API.
+You can record voice audio and send it to the Workflow for transcription using the speech-to-text API.
 Recording time is limited to 30 minutes and will automatically stop after this duration.

 <kbd><img width="600" alt="transcript-srt" src="./docs/img/speech-to-text.png"></kbd>